jlinoff/pam/PROPOSAL.md

 - The new **File Integrity Check** section was inserted as a `###` inside *Breached Passwords*, so it read as part of breach checking and appeared in no table of contents at all.
-Moved to a top-level section beside *Content-Security-Policy*, where it belongs.
+It went first to a top-level section beside *Content-Security-Policy* — and that turned out to be the wrong home too, for a reason worth recording separately below.
 - **Nine Administration preferences were missing from the TOC entirely**, including `Allow HTML Field Rendering`, `Search Password Field Values` and `Enable Password Breach Check` — the three security-relevant ones.